tominardi/pyboondmanager/docs/pages/basics.md

 * The client's token found on client's administrator interface > developer space > API / Sandbox
 * The client's key found on client's administrator interface > developer space > API / Sandbox

-The `boondmanager.auth.get_jwt` helper can we used to generate the correct jwt.
+The `boondmanager.auth.get_jwt` helper can be used to generate the correct jwt.

 Example :